SrijDude3416/student/_posts/2023-11-03-CSP_Review.md

 Towards the end of the test I began losing focus and because of that, I got <b>4</b> questions wrong in a row for misreading and misunderstanding questions.

 The main takeaway for me from this test is to pace myself during future tests

+# Tri 1 Review:
+As the first trimester of the school year concludes, it's important to reflect on the notable progress and skills acquired during this period.
+Utilizing GitHub issues for efficient project organization, mastering AGILE collaboration, and embracing various tools such as Git, VSCode, WSL/Linux, and AWS have enriched our technical expertise.
+In our passion project, the Lyrics Create API, we developed a robust class for song data management and overcame challenges like API optimization and CORS issues.
+Serving as a Scrum master provided invaluable experience in effective work management and facilitation.
+College Board MCQ tests highlighted the need for pacing and maintaining focus.
+Moving forward, we aim to build upon these lessons, strengthen collaboration, and further excel in the upcoming trimesters.